OrangeSpyderMan/inkplate10-weather-cal/README.md

 - `wifi.ssid` - the SSID if your WiFi network.
 - `wifi.pass` - the WiFi password.
 - `calendar.url` - the hostname or IP address of your server which the client will attempt to download the image from.
-- `calendar.daily_refresh_time` - the time you want the client to wake each day, in `HH:MM:SS` format.
+- `calendar.refresh_interval` - how often you want the device to wake up and check for a new image.
 - `ntp.timezone` - the timezone you live in (in "Olson" format), otherwise the client might not wake at the expected time.
 - `mqtt_logger.broker` - the hostname or IP address of your server (likely the same server as the image host).